miklevin/MikeLev.in/index.md

 Magic is real and powerful wizards abound.
 I am not one of them, but I love using their magical implements.
 My favorites are Linus, Guido, RMS, Ken and Dennis.
 Oh, and the 2 Great Fernandos: Corbato and Pérez.
-I have many stories to tell you.
-Sports and music have nothing on tech.
+I have many stories to tell you, and am going to tell 'em like no AI can.

 ### Getting Into The AI Zone